kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 ## Acknowledgments 🙏

-A huge shoutout to all the conference organizers and attendees who've supported me.
-Your engagement fuels my growth and contributions 🙇‍♂️
+I'd like to extend my heartfelt gratitude to all the conference organizers who believed in me and gave me a platform to share my thoughts and experiences.
+Your faith in my ability to contribute meaningfully to our community has been a constant source of motivation.
+To every individual who attended my talks, offered feedback, and engaged in enriching discussions, thank you.
+Your insights and questions have not only helped me grow as a speaker but have also deepened my understanding and passion for technology.
+This journey wouldn't have been the same without your support 🙇‍♂️

 ## One More Thing 🔮

 Embracing the spirit of 2024, I've created "Tech Talk Writer Assistant," a custom GPT tool designed to streamline the tech talk crafting process.
 It embodies my experience and insights into a resource for all - basically, all the things I've written above plus a sparkle of making it help you step-by-step.
 And, to be clear, it doesn't use/include the resources I linked as my inspirations: it will only give you the exact same list of links if you ask for more resources.

-You can check it out here: [Tech Talk Writer Assistant](https://chat.openai.com/g/g-ZaUKNNgYb-tech-talk-writer-assistant) _(it requires ChatGPT Plus)_.
+You can check it out here ➡️ [Tech Talk Writer Assistant](https://chat.openai.com/g/g-ZaUKNNgYb-tech-talk-writer-assistant).

+_Keep in mind that it requires ChatGPT Plus, and that GPTs don't always behave super consistently.
+If you have any feedback, do reach out!
+I really want to make it better so that I can also leverage it myself ahah_.